PatrickJODonnell/SpaceXPipeline/README.md

 <div>
 <h1>SpaceXPipeline</h1>
 <p>Welcome to the repository for the SpaceX Data Pipeline project for Bear Cognition!
-See below for operating procedures, pipeline architecture, data partitioning strategies, AWS resourece setup, and a report on SpaceX data insights!</p>
+See below for operating procedures, pipeline architecture, data partitioning strategies, AWS resource setup, and a report on SpaceX data insights!</p>
 </div>
 <div>
-<h2>Operating procedures</h2>
+<h2>Operating Procedures</h2>
 <p>This section will describe how to set up and execute the SpaceX ETL pipeline.</p>
 <h3>Python</h3>
 <ol>